thelinuxlich/knockout.model/README.md

 ## Model Methods
 * obj.get(attr) - Gets the attribute value(whether observable or not)
 * obj.set(object_with_values) - Sets attribute(s) value(s)(whether observable or not)
+* obj.refresh() - Loads model data from show url and sets itself with it
 * obj.clear() - Clears all attributes(whether observable or not) and sets default values after
 * obj.toJSON() - Converts whole model to JSON format
 * obj.toJS() - Converts whole model to JS object representation